rust-lang/reference/src/panic.md

 > The panic strategy can be chosen in `rustc` with the [`-C panic`] CLI flag.

 > [!NOTE]
-> When compiling code with a non-recoverable panic strategy, the optimizer may assume that unwinding across Rust frames is impossible, which can result in both code-size and runtime speed improvements.
+> When compiling code with the `abort` panic strategy, the optimizer may assume that unwinding across Rust frames is impossible, which can result in both code-size and runtime speed improvements.

 r[panic.strategy.mixed]
 When linking with the `unwind` runtime, all crates must be built with the `unwind` strategy.